marshallswain/feathers-pinia/docs/setup/nuxt3.md

 }
 ```

-## 3. Composable Utils
+## 3. `useFeathers Composable

-### 3.1 `useFeathers` Client Access

-Let's create a composable that gives us instant access to the Feathers Client.
+Let's create a composable that gives us universal access to our Feathers-Pinia Client:

 ```ts
 // composables/feathers.ts